 Round 2: Just knit this entire round.

-Continue working decreases.
-Switch to double points when it is too tight to work the decreases on the circular needles.
+Repeat round 1 and round 2 until just 8 stitches remain, switching to double points when it is too tight to work the decreases on the circular needles.

 Cut yarn leaving a 6” tail.
 Thread tapestry needle with tail.
 Run tail through the remaining stitches.
 Cinch it tight.
 Sew in all ends.